 Movement and Place

-Why do we need a Movement and Place framework for WA?
+Why are we investigating a Movement and Place Framework for WA?

 The sustainable development of towns and cities is an important priority for government.
 Today, communities face numerous challenges due to changes in demographics, economics, energy, transport and climate.

 Roads play an important part in achieving more liveable and vibrant communities as they serve roles for both the movement of people and in place creation.
 As our population increases, land use intensification increases pressure on these roles and there is a need to be more sophisticated in how we plan for different users and the influence this has on place creation.

 The Movement and Place Framework being investigated for Western Australia is intended to facilitate better planning for WA’s future growth, resulting in: